sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Frequently asked.

-No. sxcode is local-first: no cloud relay, no telemetry.
-Your code and API keys never leave your machine.
+No. sxcode runs entirely on your machine, with no cloud relay and no telemetry.
+Your code and API keys never leave your computer.

-Six presets out of the box (Claude Code, Codex CLI, Gemini CLI, Agy, a Custom command, and a plain Shell) — plus anything else you can type into a terminal.
+Six presets out of the box (Claude Code, Codex CLI, Gemini CLI, Agy, a custom command, and a plain shell), plus anything else you can type into a terminal.

 Up to 12 tabbed terminals per workspace, and unlimited once you spread them across the canvas.
-Each is a real xterm.js terminal over a native PTY.
+Each one is a real xterm.js terminal over a native PTY.

-ship with every agent
+Ship with every agent

-Local-first No telemetry Open a repo in seconds
+Runs on your machine No telemetry Open a repo in seconds